mkdoc/mkcli/doc/readme/guide.md

 #### Arguments

-Program arguments are declared with a heading or *Options* and a list following the heading:
+Program arguments are declared with a heading of *Options* and a list following the heading:

 ```markdown
 # Name